Last updated: December 8, 2014

 When you register to use an Adobe website or application, create an Adobe ID, or contact us for support or other offerings, Adobe collects information that identifies you.
 This may include your name, company name, email address, or payment information.
-We may also sometimes collect other information that does not identify you, such as your job title or industry.
+We may also sometimes collect other information that does not identify you.
 Some of this information is required and other information is optional (more information about what specific Adobe websites and applications collect).
 For student and teacher editions of our applications, information regarding your eligibility is required.
 To help keep our databases current and to provide you the most relevant content and experiences, we may combine information from you with information from public sources and our trusted partners, in accordance with applicable law.
 For example, from these sources, we may learn the company size and industry of our business customers.

 Adobe websites and applications